HMS Bounty: Mission details

 The details of the voyage of Bounty are very well documented, largely due to the effort of Bligh to maintain an accurate log before, during, and after the actual mutiny.
 Bountys crew list is also well chronicled.

 Bligh's original log remained intact throughout his ordeal and was used as a major piece of evidence in his own trial for the loss of Bounty, as well as the subsequent trial of captured mutineers.
-The original log is presently maintained at the State Library of New South Wales, with available transcripts in both print and electronic format.
+The original log is currently maintained at the State Library of New South Wales, with available transcripts in both print and electronic format.